SpeedyErik69/Ventoy-desktop-shortcut/README.md

 like this: .ventoy but the dot need to be the first letter then go to home/yourname/.local/share/applications then make an new document and name it like this Ventoy GUI.desktop then open the Ventoy GUI.desktop in a Texteditor the code will find you in the document what i uploaded name of the deocument is code_for_the_desktop_file.txt

-and then make a new folder and name it like this: .iconsv then search a ventoy picture then Drag it to .iconsv folder then all is working ;]
+and then make a new folder and name it like this: .iconsv then search a ventoy picture then Drag it to .iconsv folder i have uploaded a Ventoy icon then all is working ;]